Easy Chili Recipe

 When the meat is almost done, add the beans.
 Rinse the cans with a little water to get all of the sauce out of the cans.

 At this point your chili should be slightly watery.
-If it's not, add a little more water.
+If it's not, add a little more water (or beer).
 Let this simmer for about 20 minutes or so, stirring occasionally.

 After about 20 minutes, taste it!
-If it needs more flavor add more seasoning, like chili powder.
-The biggest reason I've seen for having a flavorless batch of chili is not enough chili powder.
+If you think it needs more flavor, add more seasoning, like chili powder.
+The most common reason I've seen for having a flavorless batch of chili is not enough chili powder.
 So if it's bland at this point, add some more.
 DO NOT BE AFRAID!

 Let this cook for about an hour and a half, stirring and tasting occasionally.